Hosting a staff visit is both interesting and stimulating, contributes to new perspectives and internationalization at the workplace.

 The university often receives requests from staff at foreign higher education institutions to visit the university and to see how we work.
-It can for example be a teacher exchange or a staff exchange within Erasmus+.
+It can for example be a teacher or staff exchange within Erasmus+.

-International Office has created some recommendations and documents how to receive staff within Erasmus+.
+There is no central coordination at Umeå University for incoming staff visits, however International Office has created some recommendations and documents how to receive staff within Erasmus+.
 The documents can also be used for visits outside of Erasmus+.

 A teacher or staff exchange usually starts with the department/unit receiving a request, often by email, about a visit.
 If you assess that the request is interesting, proceed with the following steps before the application is accepted: